sbgadhwala/sbgadhwala.github.io/index.md

-This website is made as a part of assignment submission for ST 558 course.
+This website is made as a part of assignment submission for `ST 558: Data Science for Statisticians` course.
 The links below would lead to the blogs that one is interested in reading.

 A few words about me: I am a 2nd year graduate student in Industrial Engineering at **North Carolina State University**.
-My research interests lie in `Data Sciecne`, Programming, Automation and Statistics.
+My research interests lie in Data Sciecne, Programming, Automation and Statistics.
 Out of academia, I generally like to:
   * Explore new places
   * Take a hike, mostly at
       + Mountains